nuntius-rex/simple-html-encoder/README.md

 # simple-html-encoder
-A simple HTML encoder utility.
+A simple HTML encoder utility written in PHP.

 I first wrote a version of this when working as a web analyst to aid me in documenting code.